Charles Thorson: Career

 Thorson's self-portrait drawing in 1931 portrayed him as a Viking based on his Icelandic descent.

-Thorson worked at The Walt Disney Company's story department from 1935 to 1937.
+Thorson worked at Walt Disney Productions' story department from 1935 to 1937.
 He worked on Silly Symphony shorts and contributed to designs for Snow White and the Seven Dwarfs.
 He joined Metro-Goldwyn-Mayer where he worked on adapting The Captain and the Kids.
-He joined Warner Bros. in July 1938.
+He joined Leon Schlesinger Productions in July 1938.
 Thorson claimed to have created Bugs Bunny "solely by myself and without the assistance or direction of anyone else".
 He later worked for Fleischer Studios.

 Thorson wrote two children's books, Keeko in 1947 and Chee-chee and Keeko in 1952, about the adventures of a little Native American boy.
 He also created the character Punkinhead, which appeared in several children's books and in Eaton's catalogues for many years.

 Thorson lived his life without public credit for his creations.
 His name was never mentioned in associated movie credits, and "rarely mentioned in studio records or in other animation books."
 These creations can be found in Thorson's personal albums that includes sketches and model drawings shared with his family.

 Thorson died in Vancouver, British Columbia in 1966.